GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

     <h3>Final Thoughts</h3>
     <p>
         The analysis stage can be hard.
-It may require lots of interviews and effort to have a concise and clear requirements.
-The result is are long documents that may contain diagrams like use cases, UML and flowcharts.
-These documents will be the input for the design stage.
+It may require lots of interviews and effort to have concise and clear requirements.
+The result are long documents that may contain diagrams like use cases, UML and flowcharts.
+These documents will be the input for the design stage, they are also called <i>initial desing</i> of the system.
     </p>
     <p>
         As I said, the main goal is to create a model of the system that